iamdonovan/spymicmac/README.md

 pip install spymicmac
 ```

-To install in your environment.
+to install sPyMicMac in your environment.

 ## Installing sPyMicMac from conda-forge
 As of version 0.1.1, sPyMicMac is available via conda-forge.
 To install the latest packaged version,